 Catalogues and Publications

-With the goal of fostering the interest in and the engagement with art on various levels, the Gesellschaft für Moderne Kunst has published or helped to publish numerous exhibition catalogues and publications on current topics revolving around modern andcontemporary art, including the publications accompanying the Wolfgang Hahn Prize, the catalogue to the exhibition ‘Joan Mitchell.
+With the goal of fostering the interest in and the engagement with art on various levels, the Gesellschaft für Moderne Kunst has published or helped to publish numerous exhibition catalogues and publications on current topics revolving around modern andcontemporary art, including the publications accompanying the Wolfgang Hahn Prize and the catalogue to the exhibition ‘Joan Mitchell.
 Retrospective.
-Her Life and Paintings’, and the new catalogue of the collection of the Museum Ludwig, which is currently being prepared for publication.
+Her Life and Paintings’.
+The Gesellschaft für Moderne Kunst has made a substantial contribution to the new Museum Ludwig's collection catalogue, which was published in 2018.

 kunst:dialoge and "Junge Nacht"